-(A) If the Complying Plan is the Primary Plan, it shall pay or provide its benefits on a primary basis.

-(B) If the Complying Plan in the Secondary Plan, it shall, nevertheless, pay or provide its benefits first, but the amount of the benefits payable shall be determined as if the Complying Plan were the Secondary Plan.
-In such a situation, such payment shall be the limit of the Complying Plan's liability.

-(C) If the Noncomplying Plan does not provide the information needed by the Complying Plan to determine its benefits within a reasonable time after it is requested to do so, the

-Complying Plan shall assume that the benefits of the Noncomlying Plan are identical to its own, and shall pay its benefits accordingly.
-However, the Complying Plan must adjust any payments it makes based on such assumption whenever information becomes available as to the actual benefits of the Noncomplying Plan.

-(D) If:

-(i) the Noncomplying Plan reduces its benefits so that the employee, subscriber, or member receives less in benefits that he or she would have received had the Complying Plan paid or provided its benefits as the Secondary Plan and the Noncomplying Plan paid or provided its benefits as the Primary Plan; and (ii) governing state law allows the right of subrogation set forth below; then the Complying Plan shall advance to or on behalf of the employee, subscriber, or member an amount equal to such difference.
+- (A) If the Complying Plan is the Primary Plan, it shall pay or provide its benefits on a primary basis. - (B) If the Complying Plan is the Secondary Plan, it shall, nevertheless, pay or provide its benefits first, but the amount of the benefits payable shall be determined as if the Complying Plan were the Secondary Plan.
+In such a situation, such payment shall be the limit of the Complying Plan's liability. - (C) If the Noncomplying Plan does not provide the information needed by the Complying Plan to determine its benefits within a reasonable time after it is requested to do so, the Complying Plan shall assume that the benefits of the Noncomplying Plan are identical to its own, and shall pay its benefits accordingly.
+However, the Complying Plan shall adjust any payments it makes based on such assumption whenever information becomes available as to the actual benefits of the Noncomplying Plan. - (D) If: - (i) the Noncomplying Plan reduces its benefits so that the employee, subscriber, or member receives less in benefits than he or she would have received had the Complying Plan paid or provided its benefits as the Secondary Plan and the Noncomplying Plan paid or provided its benefits as the Primary Plan; and - (ii) governing state law allows the right of subrogation set forth below; then the Complying Plan shall advance to or on behalf of the employee, subscriber, or member an amount equal to such difference.
 However, in no event shall the Complying Plan advance more than the Complying Plan would have paid had it been the Primary Plan less any amount it previously paid.
 In consideration of such advance, the Complying Plan shall be subrogated to all rights of the employee, subscriber, or member against the Noncomplying Plan.
 Such advance by the Complying Plan shall also be without prejudice to any claim it may have against the Noncomplying Plan in the absence of such subrogation.

-(Reference: subsections 38a-480-4 (d) (4), (5), (6) and (7) above.)
+(Reference: subsections 38a-480-4 (d) (4), (5), (6) and (7) of the Regulations of Connecticut State Agencies.)

-(d) Allowable Expense.
-A term such as "usual and customary," "usual and prevailing" or "reasonable and customary," may be substituted for the term "necessary, reasonable and customary."
+- (d) Allowable Expense.
 Terms such as "medical care" or "dental care" may be substituted for "health care" to describe the coverages to which the COB provisions apply.

-(Reference: subsection 38a-480-4 (d) (2) (D) above.)
+(Reference: subsection 38a-480-4 (d) (2) (D) of the Regulations of Connecticut State Agencies.) - (e) Subrogation.

-(e) Subrogation.
 The COB concept clearly differs from that of subrogation.
 Provisions for one may be included in health care benefits contracts without compelling the inclusion or exclusion of the other.

-(Reference: subsections 38a-480-4 (d) (4), (5), (6) and (7) above.)
+(Reference: subsections 38a-480-4 (d) (4), (5), (6) and (7) of the Regulations of Connecticut State Agencies.)